SLACK / PRODUCT DESIGN

 The tricky part: Trying to narrow project scope (but not too much)

-To strike a balance, I ended up doing two different story maps (instead of the usual one) based directly on insights I’d learned from user interviews.
-This would set the stage and allow me to explore more territory while sketching through ideas to ensure the right approach to this problem was being taken.
+To strike a balance, I ended up doing two different story maps (instead of the usual one) based on insights I’d learned from user interviews.
+This would set the stage and allow me to explore more territory while sketching through ideas to ensure I was taking the right approach.

 STORY MAP: VERSION 1